 Cenote Choo Ha is one of a series of three cenotes located close to the ancient Mayan ruins at Coba.
 Together with Cenote Tamcach Ha and Cenote Multum Ha, Cenote Choo Ha is a small underground cenote.
 With its crystal clear waters and interesting rock formations, Cenote Choo Ha is the perfect spot for a refreshing swim after exploring the incredible jungle ruins.

-Having visited Cenote Choo Ha at the beginning of 2020, these are our tips and guide to visiting Cenote Choo Ha to help your plan your own visit.
+Having visited Cenote Choo Ha these are our tips and guide to visiting Cenote Choo Ha to help your plan your own visit.

 Cenote Choo Ha

 Just a few kilometers from the Coba ruins, Cenote Choo Ha is a small underground cave cenote filled with stalactites and stalagmites.
 In fact, its name translates as the ‘water that drips’ in reference to the water dripping from its rock formations.
 The cenote has shallow waters and, at times, is almost empty from crowds, making it a perfect stop for families with younger kids.